dadi/cdn/docs/configuration.md

 ## Overview

-Barbu's settings are defined in a single `config.json` file, which can be found at root.
-An example file, containing all of the available configuration options can be found in `config.example.json`.
+Barbu's settings are defined in a configuration files mapped to environment variables.
+These are contained wihtin `/config`.
+An example file, containing all of the available configuration options can be found in `/config/config.development.json.sample`.

 ## Config options